Ray-B-Ouamba/DENZEL-HAYES-WASHINGTON-TRIBUTE-PAGE-WITH-BACKGROUND-IMAGE-CHANGING/README.md

 ## LESSONS LEARNED:
 * How to make responsive web designs that fit different screen sizes and devices using media queries.
 * Master Nav-bar element.
-* How to use iframe element to :
-    * Integrating external content like films, maps, and social network feeds.
-    * Displaying content from a different domain or website.
-    * Creating inline advertisements or promotional content.
-    * Separating material on a web page, such as using a sidebar or navigation menu.

 ## OTHER PROJECT:
 **TECHNICAL-DOCUMENTATION-PAGE:**
 https://ray-b-ouamba.github.io/TECHNICAL-DOCUMENTATION-PAGE/